nerdmanship/_verdict-module/README.md

 * app.js: "fallback.src = 'images/fallback.png';"
 * index.html: "\<noscript\>\<img src="images/fallback.png" class="fallback"\>\</noscript\>"

 ## Dependencies

 * Modernizr - Must be parsed before html, goes in \<head\>
 * GSAP TweenMax - Goes in end of \<body\>
 * GSAP DrawSVGplugin - Goes in end of \<body\> after GSAP TweenMax

+## Source files

+* All source files are located in /src folder
+* Languages used are jade, scss and javascript
+* These files may be more interesting to fiddle with if you're curious about the project

 ## License